RomanLut/hx_espnow_rc/doc/xiromini/mode_xiromini.md

 - +100: 100m
 - 0: 420m.

 Channel 10 can be used as "GPS Rescue" feature.
 If limit is changed to 100m, quadcopter will fly back into 100m zone.
-Altitude is not changed (?Not comfirmed).
+Altitude is not changed (?Not confirmed).

 # Telemetry